The Cost of Non-Compliance: DPDP Penalty Structure Explained

 • Raise grievances

-• Slow grievance handling is risky
+• Slow grievance handling creates risk

-• Poor internal coordination is risky
+• Poor internal coordination creates risk

 User rights are now operational obligations, not policy statements.

-Children’s Data: Zero-Tolerance Zone
+Children’s Data: A Zero-Tolerance Zone

 • Data is used for tracking or profiling